Brainclaw

-Brainclaw is an industrial/electronic music project initially created at Ithaca College, NY in 1989 by David Giuffre.
+Brainclaw is an industrial/electronic music project initially created at Ithaca College, New York in 1989 by David Giuffre.
 The band centers on Giuffre, but features many guest artists on its releases.
 Notable songs are "Insekt/Angel" and "When The Dark Rains Come" which were used on the DVD releases of The Matrix Revolutions, The Matrix Box Set and the Spider-Man Collector's Edition.
-Brainclaw was signed to BLC Productions in Little Rock, AR, and briefly to UK label, Juggernaut Music Group.
+Brainclaw was signed to BLC Productions in Little Rock, Arkansas, and briefly to UK label, Juggernaut Music Group.
 The band is currently releasing music under its own imprint, Auroviral.

 Early years

 The Brainclaw project began as an ongoing experiment in composing aggressive electronic music, born at Ithaca College in 1989.
-Pennsylvania, USA-native David Giuffre decided to begin composing more polished compositions with the end result of publishing a full album of electro-industrial music, using the large body of mostly unfocused and unfinished work he had created up to that point, from 1985 to 1988.
+Pennsylvania, USA-native David Giuffre decided to begin composing more polished compositions with the result of publishing a full album of electro-industrial music, using the large body of mostly unfocused and unfinished work he had created up to that point, from 1985 to 1988.
 He continued to accumulate new music gear and build what would eventually become Studio Auroviral.

 The result of this work was an album of music called Infrastrukture.
 Six more albums followed, (Painselectiv - 1991, Shrieking In Standby - 1993, Sect - 1994, Treason - 1996, Strange Protection - 1997 and the abortive half album, Bodyhorror - 1998) each building on the work of the previous one, slowly refining both recording technique and compositional structure.
 There was no serious attempt to release this music until mp3.com offered an inexpensive route for musical exposure.